iNKORE-NET/UI.WPF.Modern/README.md

 - Check out the [Getting Started](https://docs.inkore.net/ui-wpf-modern/onboarding) guide on our documentation site.

 - We're currently working on a documentation site that simplifies your learning curve.
 However this can be a huge process.
 You can preview the documentation site at [docs.inkore.net/ui-wpf-modern](https://docs.inkore.net/ui-wpf-modern/introduction) (remember it's not finished yet).
 Feedback and contributions are welcome and strongly needed.

+> [!NOTE] It's time for a brand-new docmentation set!
+>
+> We are looking for passionate volunteers to help us write and improve the documentation for the iNKORE.UI.WPF.Modern library.
+Your contributions will be invaluable in making this project more accessible and user-friendly for the entire community.
+>
+> Whether you are an experienced developer or just enthusiastic about contributing to open-source, we welcome your help!
+>
+> It's very easy to join us!
+You can create a PR in our [Documentation repository](https://github.com/iNKORE-NET/Documentation) when you're free.
+You can also join our [Discord server](https://discord.gg/m6NPNVk4bs) and [Telegram group](https://t.me/iNKORE) to hang out with us.

 - We provide a gallery application as well.
 You can check the latest version of the gallery in GitHub Actions, or download the stable version from Microsoft Store.